broswen/cf-ddns/README.md

 - [ ] use a nicer CLI library?
 - [ ] optional structured logs with zerolog
 - [ ] build a debian package to do the systemd install automatically
-- [ ] build a docker container image